 Do the Pirates support a salary cap and floor?

 There’s no question that tightening the bracket would absolutely help teams like the Pirates and absolutely be a step forward.
 Whether it’s realistic in the overall economic system of baseball, whether it’s an achievable goal, what else would need to happen to make that happen, how it aligns with and fits with other teams and the union’s goals, I think that’s complex.
 It’s a very complex issue, so I at least know and respect that what is in our best interest may or may not be ultimately be what ends up moving forward.
 The most important thing for us is we understand the real rules that are in place and work with them and don’t allow a potential future state to distract us from what it takes to put a championship team on the field in the existing economic system.

-3. How much did using the Milwaukee Brewers as a blueprint last year raise expectations with the fan base to follow through after they won the NL Central and reached the World Series?
+3. How much did using the Milwaukee Brewers as a blueprint last year raise expectations with the fan base to follow through after they reached the NLCS?